 I hope you’ve been following our monthly Christmas to-do list.
 (If you haven’t, scroll down to see our month-by-month list.)
-The idea is to do a few things every month so that the holiday season will be less stressful and more enjoyable.
+The idea is to do a few things every month so that the holiday season in December will be less stressful and more enjoyable.
 Here are the things I do to get ready for Christmas in September.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!